top of page

 Researching Women's Lives: A Conversation on BBC World Service

-This week, I had the chance to join Michelle Soulli on BBC World Service's The Conversation to talk about a particular challenge that every genealogist encounters: uncovering the lives of women in the past.
+This week, I had the chance to join Michele Soulli on BBC World Service's The Conversation to talk about a particular challenge that every genealogist encounters: uncovering the lives of women in the past.
 BBC World Service - The Conversation, Researching the lives of women in the past It was one of those conversations that could have gone on for hours.
-Michelle, calling in from the US while I was here in Ireland, brought her own perspective and experiences to the table, an
+Michelle, calling in from the US while I was here in Ireland, brought her own perspective and experiences to the table, and

 hilary416